 Consistent Brand Narratives Across a Campaign

 One of the hardest things to maintain in AI-generated content is brand consistency — the same visual language, aesthetic, and feel across everything you publish.
-Kling 3.0's reference image system (upload up to 3 references in the image model) and character locking give you more control over this than any previous AI video tool.
+Kling 3.0's reference image system (upload up to 3 references) and character locking give you more control over this than any previous AI video tool.

 Build a reference set — your brand color palette, your preferred model look, your product styling conventions — and use those references across every generation.
 The outputs will have a coherent visual identity that reads as a campaign rather than a collection of disconnected AI experiments.